pinecoders/pinecoders.github.io/coding_conventions/README.md

 ### Constants

 Constants are variables whose value will not change during script execution.
-Use all caps snake case for constants, and declare them using the `var` keyword so they are only initialized when the script executes at bar zero, or when [``barstate.isfirst``](https://www.tradingview.com/pine-script-reference/v4/#var_barstate{dot}isfirst) is true.
-Examples:
+Use all caps snake case for constants, and declare them using the `var` keyword so they are only initialized when the script executes at bar zero, when [``barstate.isfirst``](https://www.tradingview.com/pine-script-reference/v4/#var_barstate{dot}isfirst) is true.
+Example:

 ```js
 // ———————————————————— Constants, global arrays and inputs {